 The new conservatory – more flexible and thermally efficient than ever

-Taking weeks rather than months to construct, bringing light and space to homes, and usually needing no expensive architect’s drawings or lengthy planning applications, conservatories are flexible spaces that suit modern and traditional properties alike.
+Thermally efficient conservatories now take weeks rather than months to construct. bringing light and space to homes and usually need no expensive architect’s drawings or lengthy planning applications.
+Conservatories are now flexible spaces to suit both modern and traditional properties.

-As you can see from this page, conservatories have moved on: Today’s conservatory comes with a lot of clever design, materials and technology that means while still offering a lot of light, the thermal efficiency of these glass extensions is better than ever.
+As you can see from this page, conservatories have moved on: Today’s thermally efficient conservatories come with a lot of clever design, materials and technology that means while still offering a lot of light, the thermal efficiency of these glass extensions is better than ever.

 What’s more the designs are more flexible than ever.
 From solid walls to all glass, conservatories make a light-filled addition to homes.